VisionsOfDrifting/CSIS_139/README.md

 Completed at Glendale Community College

+All programs were run through the NetBeans IDE

 This class went through and illustrated some topics that at the time were very much beyond my skill level.
 I think that I needed this increased level of difficulty to learn as much as I did.
 When I think back to this class it was in my